pgadmin-org/pgadmin4/docs/en_US/sequence_dialog.rst

 * Use the *Name* field to add a descriptive name for the sequence.
 The name will be displayed in the *pgAdmin* tree control.
 The sequence name must be distinct from the name of any other sequence, table, index, view, or foreign table in the same schema.
 * Use the drop-down listbox next to *Owner* to select the name of the role that will own the sequence.
-* Use the drop-down listbox next to *Schema* to select an existing schema.
+* Use the drop-down listbox next to *Schema* to select the schema in which the sequence will reside.
 * Store notes about the sequence in the *Comment* field.

 Click the *Definition* tab to continue.